Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

     1. Withdraw asset: take funds out of the Sovereign Account of the origin parachain (in the relay chain) to a holding state
     2. Buy execution: buys execution time from the relay chain, to execute the XCM message
     3. Transact: provides the call data to be executed
+    4. Refund surplus: refunds any surplus weight from step 2.
-    4. Deposit asset (optional): refunds the leftover funds after the execution.
+    5. Deposit asset (optional): refunds the leftover funds after the execution.
 If this is not provided, no refunds will be carried out
 - Therefore, to build/send this XCM, you need to:
     1. Polkadot.js Apps in your parachain -> extrinsics
     2. Set the following parameters: polkadotXcm -> send